pid1/duck/README.md

 ## Usage

-`./quack.py <url>` dump out a small HTML file that contains a meta tag with a Refresh element and target URL.
+`./quack.py <url>` dumps out a small HTML file that contains a meta tag with a Refresh element and a target URL.
 This will redirect browsers to the provided target URL.
 The filename is the shorturl of the target resource.

 By updating `duck.ini` with the directory containing your Github Pages site (or any other static site), you can use this to quickly generate short URLs for web resources with no nonsense, no tracking, and no credit card required.